“Ultra-premium sound and style for an ultra-premium price.”

 M&D is so confident in its tuning that it only offers a few scant EQ adjustments in the app: Bass boost, bass cut, and vocal boost.
 Bass boost, despite its name, is only a mild enhancement of lower frequencies, while bass cut and vocal boost both provide pretty dramatic changes to the sound signature.
 Neither enhanced my enjoyment of music, but I could see vocal boost being helpful for some spoken-word content or possibly when using the MW75 for calls.

 These headphones also benefit from Qualcomm’s aptX Adaptive tech.
-When connected to compatible Android phones, they can automatically connect at a higher data rate for up to 24-bit/96kHz (lossy) hi-res sound quality or scale back down to 16-bit/44.1kHz when the signal is weaker.
+When connected to compatible Android phones, they can automatically connect at a higher data rate for up to 24-bit/48kHz (lossy) hi-res sound quality.
 It can make a difference, but only under very specific circumstances.
 You’ll need access to lossless hi-res audio, like Amazon Music or Apple Music’s collection of lossless tracks (or your own lossless ALAC/FLAC tracks), a very quiet place to listen, and to be in close proximity to your phone (across the room probably won’t work).

 Call quality can be excellent in quiet conditions — your voice will come through with total clarity.